doctrine/DoctrineModule/docs/authentication.md

 #### Creating the AuthenticationService

-Now that we have configured the authentication, we still need to tell Laminas Framework how to construct a correct ``Laminas\Authentication\AuthenticationService`` instance.
+Now that we have configured the authentication, we still need to tell Laminas how to construct a correct ``Laminas\Authentication\AuthenticationService`` instance.
 For this, add the following code in your Module.php class:

 ```php
 namespace Application;